gaps-closure/ect/documentation/formal/z3-verifier.md

 ## Implementation notes

-Use haskell, but build a standalone module first, that accepts a refactored file and refactored json as command-line arguments.
+Use haskell, tag on to existing main.hs, but only operate on refactored file and refactored json.

 Encode base environment and constraints as above.
 Pass over LLVM AST, assign each node an integer, encode labels and dependencies over integers.
 Remember